awslabs/device-monitor/scripts/README.md

-# FleetWatch Deployment Scripts
+# Device Monitor Deployment Scripts

-This directory contains scripts used during the deployment process of FleetWatch.
+This directory contains scripts used during the deployment process of Device Monitor.

 ## Scripts